Linda Creed: Career

 Linda Diane Creed was born on December 6, 1948, in the Mount Airy section of Philadelphia to a Jewish family.
 Creed was active in music at Germantown High School.
-During her high school years, she was fronting her own band, Raw Soul, which made frequent appearances at the Philadelphia Athletic Club and at Sid Booker's Highline Lounge.
+During her high school years, she fronted her own band, Raw Soul, which made frequent appearances at the Philadelphia Athletic Club and at Sid Booker's Highline Lounge.

 After graduation, Creed left Philadelphia for New York, where she became a secretary at Mills Music, Inc. She also utilized the time to develop her skills as a lyricist, but after eight months of little success, and feeling defeated, she returned to her hometown, which later became the inspiration for the song "I'm Coming Home".
 Her career was launched in 1970 when singer Dusty Springfield recorded her song "Free Girl".
 That same year, Creed teamed with Bell, a staff writer, producer, and arranger at Kenny Gamble and Leon Huff's record label Philadelphia International Records.

 Their first songwriting collaboration, "Stop, Look, Listen (To Your Heart)", became a Top 40 pop hit for the Stylistics, beginning an extended collaboration that also yielded the group's most successful recordings, including "You Are Everything", "Betcha by Golly, Wow", "Break Up to Make Up", "People Make the World Go Round", "You Make Me Feel Brand New", and "I'm Stone in Love with You" (the latter with Thom's brother Tony).
 Creed and Bell also paired on a number of hits for the Spinners, including "Ghetto Child" and "The Rubberband Man".

-Linda Creed also provided background vocals, including on "I'll Be Around", "Could It Be I'm Falling in Love", "Mighty Love" and "One of a Kind (Love Affair)" by the Spinners and on the first three Stylistics' albums.
+Creed also provided background vocals, including on "I'll Be Around", "Could It Be I'm Falling in Love", "Mighty Love" and "One of a Kind (Love Affair)" by the Spinners and on the first three Stylistics' albums.